pyofwave/PyOfWave/docs/server/source/Extending/Authentication.rst

    from core import datasource #may change depending on where you put the file from zope.interface import implements

+   class MyAuthentication(object):
+      implements(auth.AuthService)

+      def signin(self, ip, user, password):
+         """Sign the user in and return a boolean for success."""

+      def setPassword(self, ip, old, password):
+         """Check the old password and set the new one."""

+      def getUser(self, ip):
+         """Returns the user as a User object."""

+      def saveFolder(self, folder):
+         """Save the folder based on it's fid property."""

+      def deleteFolder(self, folder):
+         """Delete the folder based on it's fid property."""

+      def logout(self, ip):
+         """Log the user out."""

 Now implement all the methods to refer back to your authentication scheme.
+The ip is the IP address for the user requesting this.

 3. Integrate the Adaptor
 =================